atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # Starting services

-If the `template[/etc/apache2/apache2.conf]` resource changes, it will cause the `apache2` service to be restarted.
+If the `template[/etc/httpd/httpd.conf]` resource changes, it will cause the `httpd` service to be restarted.
 If it were *not* already running, this usually means it will be started.

     @@@ruby
-    service "apache2" do
+    service "httpd" do
       supports :restart => true
       action :enable
     end

-    template "/etc/apache2/apache2.conf" do
+    template "/etc/httpd/httpd.conf" do
       # ... other parameters
-      notifies :restart, "service[apache2]"
+      notifies :restart, "service[httpd]"
     end

 # Restarting services